Frequently Asked Questions

 Sometimes parents notice a problem before the teacher.
 They may see the difficulties their child experiences while doing homework or staying focused on tasks that are not of high interest.
 Parents often observe that a child cannot retain a series of instructions, or becomes overwhelmed when too much information or material is presented.

-We understand that when you make the decision to have your child assessed, you are eager to have it happen as soon as possible.
-There are times of the year when our wait time can be extended for a few weeks.
+We understand that when you make the decision to have yourself or your child assessed, you are eager to have it happen as soon as possible.
+There are times of the year when our wait time can be extended for a several months.
 We do everything we can to keep the wait time as short as possible, but our services are in high demand.
 We can assure you of a highly professional service when your appointment time arrives.

-The child should be informed about the assessment at least a few days before the actual date (preferably not the morning of the assessment itself).
-The assessment should be framed as a positive experience.
-It might be described to the child as a look at their learning style, to find out all about their strengths and figure out ways to help them do better at school at tasks they find more difficult.
-The child may be told that they could be asked to answer different types of questions, solve different types of problems, do some pencil-and-paper tasks, and do other types of activities which many children find quite enjoyable.
+Your child may be told that they could be asked to answer different types of questions, solve different types of problems, do some pencil-and-paper tasks, or engage in other types of activities which many children find quite enjoyable.
 Avoid using the word ‘test’ because it often elicits unnecessary anxiety.
-Conversely, do not mislead the child by telling them they will spend a day doing only games and puzzles, as this can result in an abrupt loss of rapport with the assessor when they are presented with some of the more academically-oriented tasks.
+Conversely, do not mislead your child by telling them they will spend a day doing only games and puzzles, as this can result in an abrupt loss of rapport with the assessor when they are presented with some of the more academically-oriented tasks.

 - For younger children, a favourite toy or book to keep them occupied while they are waiting.
 There are some videos and toys on site, but a favourite toy can be comforting for some children.

-- Any copies of previous assessment reports, including psycho-educational assessments, academic screening, speech-language assessments, etc. This is particularly important, because some of the specific tests that are often utilized may not be repeated within a certain time frame.
+- Any copies of previous assessment reports, including psychoeducational assessments, academic screenings, speech-language assessments, etc. This is particularly important because some of the specific tests that are often utilized may not be repeated within a certain time frame.

-- Further, it will be crucial for the assessor to know if the child has had prior exposure to any tests, to avoid invalidating Chisholm test results.
+- Further, it will be crucial for the assessor to know if the client has had prior exposure to any tests, to avoid invalidating Chisholm test results.